 Table 3 shows that among respondents 159(42.7%) were neutral towards a women undergoing IVF donating her unused eggs.
 Over a third, 139(37.4%) had a neutral attitude that women who undergo sterilization (bilateral tubal ligation) should be asked to donate their eggs.
 Almost half 177(47.6%) had a positive attitude to advertising via media as a good way of recruiting women for egg donation.
 More than half of the respondents 202(54.3%) were in agreement that the egg donor and the receiving couple should remain anonymous.
 Almost two-thirds 223(60.0%) agreed that women who donate their eggs should be paid a large sum of money.
 Slightly more than half 63(16.9%) of the respondents had a negative attitude towards the egg donor having some form of relationship (that of a friend/cousin) with the couple getting the egg.

 Table 4 shows that 128(34.4%) were of the opinion that children conceived through egg donation have the right to know about their genetic origin while 130(35.0%) feels that the child's relationship with his or her parents could be damaged if he or she learns of his or her genetic origin.
+In table 1, there are some participant aged between 14-19.
+Is 14 years students’ study in a university in Nigeria?
+Below 15 are generally considered vulnerable group, so how auth get consent from them?
+What is the meaning of level of study 100, 200 , 300, explain details in methodology.

+Tables are poorly labeled,no clear table titles (e.g., Table 2 should say, Attitude of respondents toward oocyte donation by support to friends, receiving donation, etc.) The sample in text doesn’t always match tables exactly.
+No Chi-square test or association tests between sociodemographic factors and attitudes (e.g., age vs. attitude).

 Tables